You’ve probably heard your share of summer time safety tips for your pets by now:

 - Ethylhexyl salicylate

-Products with titanium dioxide are okay to use on ear tips and noses of cats who have had a sun-induced skin tumor or who have inflammation of the ear tips or nose.
+Products with titanium dioxide are OK to use on ear tips and noses of cats who have had a sun-induced skin tumor or who have inflammation of the ear tips or nose.
 For white kitties and kitties at risk, keeping them indoors is the best idea.

 The safety of many sunscreens is currently being debated.
 Some research is claiming they can do more harm than good.
 The problem is your pets don’t tolerate floppy hats and swim shirts very well.
 While sensible humans can cover up, think of your pets as nudists who need protection!